redpanda-data/console/README.md

 ## Documentation

-The documentation for Kowl & Kowl Business is available in this repository's [Wiki](https://github.com/cloudhut/kowl/wiki).
+The documentation for Kowl & Kowl Business is available at [/docs](./docs).

 ## Sponsors